Amy Lang (center) presenting on the topic of child sexuality.

 “They feel a real sense of relief because now educators have a tool and knowledge to assess if the behavior they are observing is typical or not,” Lang said.
 “Before they were winging it, looking for pathology, or signs for sexual abuse, not sure if they should report it.
 Now they know when they should report and do so with confidence.”

-Educators leave Lang’s workshops more confident knowing about age appropriate and typical behavior in young children.
+Educators leave Lang’s workshops more confident knowing about age-acceptable and typical behavior in young children.

 “The motivator for children is curiosity,” Lang said.
 “They’re curious about their bodies and others’ bodies — who has what parts and they often want to touch,” Lang said.
 Teaching children about boundaries helps them learn to be safe and what’s generally accepted behavior.
 When children exhibit sexual behavior that is adult-like or retell mature stories, that is when educators should be concerned, she said.